PySimpleSQL/pysimplesql/README.md

 # Event mapping will be covered in more detail later...

 # This is the magic function which populates all of the controls we mapped!
-# For your convience, you can optionally use the function db.set_user_update_function() to set a callback function
+# For your convience, you can optionally use the function Database.set_callback('update_controls',function) to set a callback function
 # that will be called every time the controls are updated.
 This allows you to do custom things like update
 # a preview image, change control parameters or just about anythong you want!
 db.update_controls()